uwla/shelf/README.md

 ## ABOUT

 I made this minimalistic shell framework because I was asked repeated  times  to share my shell configuration files.
-I did not want to direcly share my dot files due to private configuration, so I made a few adjustments in order  to  make  it sharable, and turned it into reusable code for those interesed in it.
+I did not want to directly share my dot files due to private configuration, so I made a few adjustments in order  to  make  it sharable, and turned it into reusable code for those interested in it.

 ## CONTRIBUTING